Woolworth Estate: Ghostlore

 Winfield Hall, like many other Long Island mansions, has ghostlore associated with it.
 It is said that on the evening of May 2, 1917, as Edna Woolworth Hutton, Frank Woolworth's middle daughter, took her own life at The Plaza Hotel in New York City, while her father was at Winfield Hall hosting a party, a somewhat bizarre and unexplained incident occurred.
 Located above Winfield Hall's main entrance fireplace, the marble family crest, containing the painted faces of his three daughters, acquired a crack through the face of Edna, leaving the two remaining faces, as well as the rest of the crest, untouched.
 A lightning bolt, the product of a severe thunderstorm, has been attributed as the cause of this crack.
 Shortly thereafter, stories of hearing strange noises in Winfield Hall, as well as reported observations of seeing a floating "spirit" wandering through the halls, began to circulate.
 Later, when Winfield Hall was being used as a business school for women, there were numerous reports of hearing a woman crying in the locked "Marie Antoinette" room, rumored to be the room where Edna Hutton had committed suicide, though her obituary states her death occurred elsewhere.
 Other people have reported hearing organ music playing on its own, while detailed descriptions of seeing what appears to be the ghost of a young woman "haunting" the gardens have also been noted.

 Popular culture

 The estate was the setting for the promotional commercial of the professional wrestling video game, WWE 2K20, which depicted a cocktail party scene featuring various current and legendary WWE wrestlers, including the game's cover stars, Roman Reigns and Becky Lynch.

-Taylor Swift's music video for Blank Space was filmed on the grounds of the mansion.
+Parts of the music video for Taylor Swift's Blank Space was filmed at the estate.